Cost of Living in Los Angeles, CA [2025]

 The calculations do not include extra expenses like student loans, vacations, eating out, or entertainment.
 It also won't help you save, as you're living on the bare minimum and won't have any breathing room for an emergency expense.

 Costs can add up quickly when you live in an urban epicenter.
 Make sure you consider the job market and salary expectations before you move.
-According to the U.S. Census Bureau, the household income is $76,244, which is close to the national average of $74,580.
+According to the U.S. Census Bureau, the household income is $80,366, which is a bit higher than the national average of $74,580.
 However, the cost of living in Los Angeles is significantly higher than most of the United States.

 How Much Is Transportation in Los Angeles?